OneOneLiu/S_S_ROS/README.md

   - [ ] add notes for `ros_control`
   - [ ] add notes for urdf and xacro
   - [ ] generate urdf for multiple robots
+  - [ ] add notes for control multiple robots using `ROS namespace` feature
 - [ ] Trouble shooting
-  - [ ] add trouble shooting for GUI in docker and ssh
+  - [x] add trouble shooting for GUI in docker and ssh
   - [ ] add trouble shooting for roscore issue when using from ssh
   - [ ] add trouble shooting for qt lib when using from ssh
 - [ ] ROS basics